rachiashtekar/captone-project/README.md

  #  ------------------About local storage---------------

+ 1. local Storage

- 1. The localStorage object is a type of web storage that allows you to store data with no expiration time.
+ The localStorage object is a type of web storage that allows you to store data with no expiration time.

+ 2. setItem Method:

+The setItem method is used to store data in the local storage.
+It takes two parameters: a key and a value.
+The key is a string that acts as an identifier for the data you want to store.
+The value is the data you want to store, and it must be a string.

+3. Json Stringify
+When storing complex data structures (e.g., arrays or objects), it's common to convert them to JSON strings using JSON.stringify.

+4. const info = JSON.parse(localStorage.getItem("userInfo"));

+This line retrieves the user information from local storage using the key "userInfo". localStorage.getItem("userInfo") retrieves the stored string value.

+5. JSON.parse is then used to parse the JSON string and convert it into a JavaScript object.